-Evidently, the Greek play caught my attention, and it was explained that Menander’s The Woman from Samos was only recently recovered from the Egyptian desert and never performed before.
+Evidently, the Greek play caught my attention, and it was explained that Menander’s The Woman from Samos was only recently recovered from the Egyptian desert and had never been performed before.

 As I was flipping through a pile of papers, the very program from the Getty Villa fell into my hands again – a most gratifying rekindling of memories.
 It had been an evening, I never forgot.